Jump to navigation

 This reference document provides answers to frequently asked questions about the Global Magnitsky Act, Executive Order 13818, and implementation of the law in practice.

-This Human Rights First document provides a template for NGOs interested in submitting a Global Magnitsky case to the U.S. government.
-To guide users, it combines guidance on creating a strong Global Magnitsky case file with sample text, so that the reader can see what to include to craft a compelling, well-supported dossier.
+This Human Rights First document provides a template for NGOs interested in submitting a Global Magnitsky and/or Section 7031(c) case to the U.S. government.
+To guide users, it combines best practices on creating a strong dossier with sample text, so that the reader can understand what to include to craft a compelling, well-supported sanctions recommendation.

 This spreadsheet, maintained by Human Rights First, lists all foreign persons designated under the Global Magnitsky Act to date.
 The spreadsheet can be sorted by country, crime, date, title, and other fields, and is updated whenever new sanctions are announced.